cyberphone/saturn/PSD2.md

 problem for financial services than for payments.

 # Saturn - Optimized for Payments
-To cope with these issues a light-weight tightly-scoped system, coined "Saturn" was developed which:
+To cope with these issues a light-weight tightly-scoped system, coined [Saturn](https://cyberphone.github.io/doc/saturn/) was developed which:
 - Builds on a slightly enhanced variant of the firmly established "four corner" model, *obviating the need for PISPs altogether*.
 - Does not expose *any* private information to external parties.